Client Timeouts

 Fail: (timeout: 1) (elapsed: 1.00145602) (conn: 0.00000000) (set: 0.00000000) (get: 0.00000000)

 … where conn: and the rest are all zero.
 So the test was not able to connect to memcached.
+You may also see random numbers across conn/set/get mixed in with total failures.

 On most systems SYN retries are 3 seconds, which is awfully long.
 Losing a single SYN packet will certainly mean a timeout.
 This is easily proven: